 There are many different types of offenses that fall under the umbrella of sex crimes.
 They usually involve coerced or illegal sexual conduct against another person.
 The laws governing these offenses vary from state to state, but they all are consistent in the basic intent of prohibiting various sex offenses, including sexual assault and rape.
 These offenses are quite complex as are the laws surrounding them.
 New York, as well as federal law, set forth certain requirements that must be met in order for prosecutors to build a case.
 At its most basic level, the primary requirement that a sex offense must meet is “lack of consent.”
 In other words, the sexual contact or actions that were committed against the other person must have been done without their permission.

-This could mean that there was force used and for whatever reason the victim was not able to stop or prevent the action.
+This could mean that force was used and for whatever reason, the victim was not able to stop or prevent the action.
 It can also mean that the victim was not able to give consent because they were incapacitated in some way, either physically or psychologically.
 In cases of sexual abuse or molestation, especially involving children, it is still deemed a sexual offense under the theory of Strict Liability even if the victim verbally or by his or her action gave consent.

 FEDERAL SEX OFFENSES